 Wallet Verification

-Wallet verification gates blockchain write operations as a second security layer beyond session authentication, supporting PIN, TOTP, backup codes, and passkey-based verification methods.
+Wallet verification gates blockchain write operations as a second security layer beyond session authentication, using PIN, TOTP, or backup-code checks.

 Related